-If you don’t have insurance organized, then it’s illegal for you to be on the road.
+If you don’t have insurance organized, it’s illegal for you to be on the road.

 The punishments for not following this law are strict, with fines up to 12 months in prison.
-The punishment for ignoring the requirement for a compulsory third-party policy can include a fine, a driving ban, and time in prison.
+The punishment for ignoring the requirement for a compulsory third-party policy can include a fine, a driving ban, and prison time.

 And you can’t just carry over the car insurance from the previous owner.
 All new owners must organize new insurance that has been applied and purchased under their own name.

 The last point we wanted to highlight is the importance of understanding current market prices for second-hand cars in Hong Kong.
 A particular deal might sound good in isolation, but how annoyed would you feel if you find out later that you paid more than the market price?